ASPP/pelita/doc/source/writing_player.rst

 mentioned previously the current state of the universe is always available as ``current_uni``.
 Within ``set_initial()`` this is the starting state.

+In order to fill the adjacency list with entries, we make use of the helper method ``CTFUniverse.reachable``, which iterates through all positions that are reachable from set of initial positions.
+This ensures that we only deal with positions that we can actually move to.

 Additionally, there is a low-level dict which includes all other game related
 information: ``current_state``. ``current_state`` is the current copy of the internal ``GameMaster.game_state`` dict.
 It holds for example the current round